-Marfan syndrome is a genetic disorder that causes the connective tissues that shape and support many parts of the body to be weaker than they should be.
+Marfan syndrome is a genetic disorder that causes the connective tissues that shape and support the body to be weaker than they should be.
 It can affect many parts of the body — including the heart and blood vessels, lungs, bones, joints, eyes, and skin.
-Marfan syndrome often weakens the aorta, the body’s largest blood vessel, putting the child at risk for heart problems.
+It often weakens the aorta, the body’s largest blood vessel, putting a child at risk for heart problems.

 Marfan Syndrome | Symptoms & Causes

 Heart problems are common with Marfan syndrome.
 Patients with Marfan syndrome can develop aneurysms of the aorta, most commonly of the aortic root but also the aortic arch and descending aorta.
 Without treatment, these aneurysms can be life threatening.
 Leakage of the mitral valve is also common.